CosmWasm/book/src/cross-contract/fixing-admin.md

 }
 ```

-Then we also remove the invalid path in the query dispatcher:
+We should also remove the invalid path in the query dispatcher:

 ```rust
 pub fn query(deps: Deps, _env: Env, msg: QueryMsg) -> StdResult<Binary> {